courthub74/NBA-Oracle/README.md

 - A More impressive frame(appearence)

 #### What I Learned
--Widget creation
+- Widget creation
--Making graphics appear on canvas
+- Making graphics appear on canvas
--Practice API integration
+- Practice API integration
--Parsing and Routing JSON data
+- Parsing and Routing JSON data